clj-commons/pretty/README.md

 * Hex dump of binary deltas
 * Readable output for exceptions

+pretty is available under the terms of the Apache Software License 2.0.

+pretty is downloadable from the [Clojars Repository](https://clojars.org/io.aviso/pretty).

 ## io.aviso.ansi

 This namespace defines a number of functions and constants for producing [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code).